 In Privateer, you control a new character: ‘Brownhair’ aka Grayson Burrows.
-Your mission: eke out a meager living fighting off pilots, trading and smuggling cargo in the lawless expanse of the Gemini Sector, far from the frontlines of the escalating Terran-Kilrathi War.
+As the titular ‘privateer’, you eke out a meager living on the far edges of space.
+You take on combat missions as well as trading and smuggling cargo in the lawless expanse of the Gemini Sector, far from the frontlines of the escalating Terran-Kilrathi War.
 You can upgrade your ship, travel to over 60 star systems, and fight off pirates, bounty hunters, Kilrathi, and even Confederation forces!
 It’s a dog-eat-dog galaxy out there, and it’s all yours to explore and take part in.

 The success of the original Wing Commander and its continued impact in the PC gaming landscape, with Strike on the horizon, created a lot of excitement in Origin’s entire staff, including its marketing department.
 While Strike Commander was in development, marketing had the idea to create a trading and commerce simulator, provisionally titled Trade Commander.
 Chris Roberts was busy leading Strike, but was intrigued enough to brainstorm the concept alongside Joel Manners, also part of the Strike team.
 The original idea for Trade was to include no battles or piloting, just management.
 Roberts and Manners quickly connected the dots, thinking it would be an exciting opportunity to explore the seedy underbelly of the Wing Commander universe through a Han Solo-esque protagonist.

-Manners was assigned to lead the project, with Erin Roberts, Chris’s brother, as Producer, with Chris Roberts remaining as Executive Producer.
+Manners was assigned to lead the project, with Erin Roberts, Chris’s brother, as Producer.
+Chris Roberts remained on the team as Executive Producer.
 It quickly became clear that RealSpace would not be ready on time for Privateer, so the team opted to use the Origin FX engine.
 This meant using the tried-and-true method of creating detailed 3D renders, which would be used as the basis for the 2D sprites that appeared in game.
 While it came out two years later, it’s safe to say Privateer’s graphical fidelity was only slightly superior to Wing Commander II, while still running at 320×200 resolution and 256 colors.
-But building on such a solid base allowed the team to innovate elsewhere, focusing on Privateer’s larger world, with an emphasis on player choice.
+But building on such a solid base allowed the team to innovate elsewhere.
+They focused on fleshing out Privateer’s larger world, with an emphasis on player choice.

+Privateer presented the player with an array of possibilities.
 You could be a simple trader, ferrying goods about.
 You could take on smuggling missions, trying to outrun militia patrols and fight off pirates.
 You could become a mercenary, taking out troublemakers for credits… or you could even become one yourself.
-The main plotline becomes harder to access if you become a wanted criminal, but you can do so and garner favor with your fellow pirates!
+The main plotline becomes harder to access if you become a wanted criminal, but you can still choose to do so and garner favor with your fellow pirates!
 Fly too close to the border, and you’ll be tangling with some cats, too.
 And the Retros, zealous anti-technology cultists ready to gun anyone down, are never too far off.

-While you only had a total of four ships to fly, these were no longer stuck with fixed loadouts.
-You start the game with a feeble, barely-armed Tarsus, lacking basic features you’d expect in Wing Commander, like sensors with no friend-or-foe color distinction, or any afterburners to speak of.
-You can’t even jump to other systems, a rare feature introduced in Wing Commander II, but one which is crucial to navigate the galaxy.
+While you only have a total of four ships to fly, these are no longer stuck with fixed loadouts.
+You start the game with a feeble, barely-armed Tarsus.
+This bucket lacks basic features you’d expect in Wing Commander, its sensors show no friend-or-foe color distinction, and there’s no afterburners to speak of.
+You can’t even jump to other systems, a rare feature introduced in Wing Commander II but a crucial one for navigating the galaxy.

-There are obvious comparisons to be made with space sim classic Elite: you do trading missions, fight off pirates, smuggle goods, and generally try to make your way in an expansive, open world.
-Privateer did not invent this genre, but it gave it the Origin treatment: numerous systems and bases with dozens of characters to interact with, and a cinematic storyline you can embark on, all taking place within the emerging Wing Commander universe.
-As you progress and make a name for yourself, you get involved in a plotline dealing with artifacts of a long-lost civilization, the Steltek, which soon escalates into deadly incidents involving their ancient superweapons.
+There are obvious comparisons to be made with space sim classic Elite.
+In both games you do trading missions, fight off pirates, smuggle goods, and generally try to make your way in an expansive, open world.
+Privateer did not invent this genre, but rather refined it in classic Origin fashion.
+The game boasts numerous systems and bases with dozens of characters to interact with, and a cinematic storyline you can embark on, all taking place within the emerging Wing Commander universe.
+As you progress and make a name for yourself, you get involved in a plotline dealing with artifacts of a long-lost civilization, the Steltek.
+This soon escalates into deadly incidents involving their ancient superweapons.

 Privateer was a hit upon release, with a fanbase that included both Wing veterans and newbies, attracted by the free-flowing game design and cool outlaw aesthetics and mechanics.
 Fans have gone so far as to create two remakes of the original game in more modern game engines!
 At the end of the day, Privateer proved that there was more to the Wing Commander universe than the war with the Kilrathi.
 This was an exciting, growing science-fiction universe.
 And it would only get bigger from here on out.